 This is the story of the Indian National Army – the INA, Azad Hind Fauj.
-Most people have a wildly unrealistic and highly romanticized notion of the INA.
-It is a romantic story for sure.
-Equally, it is a tragic story of an attempt to achieve Indian Independence by force of arms, which failed.
-Contemporary accounts of the INA are either hyper-nationalist in nature or gloss over the actual record of the INA.
+Indians today have a wildly unrealistic and highly romanticized notion of the INA.
+Tragic failures have a romantic appeal, for sure – an attempt to achieve Indian Independence by force of arms, which failed.
+Contemporary accounts of the INA are either hyper-nationalist in nature and gloss over the actual record of the INA.
 Objectivity seems to have been abandoned.

-When we think of the INA, we think of Netaji Subhas Chandra Bose.
-He is a hero of modern India, and as the Republic ages, the aura around Bose has only increased.
-The doubts swirling around whether or not he died in the fatal aircrash on August 18 1945, and the conspiracy theories around it, continue to titillate and occupy the imagination.
+The man associated with the INA is Subhash Chandra Bose.
+Today he is a hero of modern India, and as the Republic ages, the aura around Bose has only increased.
+The doubts swirling around whether or not he died in the fatal air crash in Taiwan on August 18 1945, and the conspiracy theories around it, continue to titillate and occupy the Indian imagination.
 The romance of his story is captivating – one determined man, anxious to accelerate India’s Independence, decides to take the military route – and fails.
 The fact that he tried is a matter of great pride for all Indians.

 Many young Indians, when they first hear of the INA, ask why they could not have just fought their way into India with the Japanese Army.
 After all, there were other Indian army men fighting for the Empire and they could have joined forces with them.
 The truth is, the INA were not fighting the British Army – they fought the Indian Army.
 Most of the fighting in Burma between 1941 and 1945 was done by the Indian Army – the sepoy, the rifleman, the tank man and the artillery man.
 True, they were largely British lead at the start but this changed by 1944.
 A very vast majority of the Indian Army’s fighting men refused to join hands with the INA.

-Regardless of how effective they were in battle, the INA’s existence in battle made an explosive political statement at the end of the War regardless of its actual military merits.
+Regardless of how effective they were in battle, the INA’s existence made an explosive political statement at the end of the War.
 Churchill had been defeated at the General Elections in 1945 and the Attlee Government just wanted to leave India.
-The trial of INA officers and the Naval Ratings Mutiny in 1946 – and the public outcry during the INA trials must have played a role in convincing the British that leaving was the right thing to do.
+The trial of INA officers and the Naval Ratings Mutiny in 1946 – and the public outcry during the INA trials -were important developments to take note of.

 Prelude to the INA